St Johnston, County Donegal

-St Johnston, officially Saint Johnstown (Baile Suingean), is a village, townland, and an electoral division in County Donegal, Ireland.
+St Johnston, officially Saint Johnstown (Baile Suingean), is a village, townland, and an electoral division in County Donegal in Ulster, the northern province in Ireland.
 It is in the Laggan district of East Donegal on the left bank of the River Foyle.
 It is in the civil parish of Taughboyne and barony of Raphoe North, on the R236 (Lifford–Newtowncunningham) road where it overlaps the R265 (Carrigans–Raphoe) road.
 The village is about 12 km south of Derry.

 Architecture

 St Baithin's Church (popularly known as 'the Chapel'), the Catholic parish church in the village, was designed by E. W. Godwin, the mid-Victorian British architect.
 It is a neo-Gothic structure that was built between 1857 and 1860.

 St Johnston Presbyterian Church, located on the Derry Road, is the other main structure within the village.
 Parts of this church, or kirk, may date to c.
 1724.
 However, most of the present neo-Gothic structure was built in the early nineteenth century.
 The 'thin' neo-Gothic tower was built in 1849.
 This church, which is owned by the Presbyterian Church in Ireland, was severely damaged by a lightning strike in the mid-1980s.
 The tower of the church was particularly damaged.
 The building, however, which serves the large Ulster Scots Presbyterian community in this part of The Laggan, had been fully restored by around 1990.